Luke-Mueller/Frog_juice-noSQL/README.md

-This is an online store of 'frog juice'.
+This is an online store of 'frog juice' using MongoDB in place of mySQL.
 This mystical panacea, collected from the most exotic and prestine sites around the world, is a complete figment of my imagination.
 I used it as the concept behind my very first HTML page years ago.
 Now the concept returns, and this time as an online store!

 Below I will maintain a 'Features and Techs' that lists the features the store employs.
 To view the store: